 Board Member Application and Renewal

-Charter school boards are composed of people who volunteer their time and expertise to develop better outcomes for the children in their community.
-It can be a powerfully rewarding experience, and countless board members currently serving GVSU's charter schools have been on their boards for multiple terms.
+Charter public school boards are composed of people who volunteer their time and expertise to develop better outcomes for the children in their community.
+It can be a powerfully rewarding experience, and countless board members currently serving GVSU's charter public schools have been on their boards for multiple terms.
 When boards find themselves with an open seat, GVSU works with the other members to fill the spot with a person of high integrity, good judgment, and, ultimately, a passion for improving kids' lives.

-Thinking about becoming a charter school board member?
+Thinking about becoming a charter public school board member?
 Fantastic!
 The application and appointment process is quite simple, and GVSU provides relevant resources and effective training for all incoming board members as they step into their new role.

 Becoming a Charter School Board Member